-NPUA's third part verifier will review various aspects of the risk reduction measure of part of this Wildfire Mitigation Plan.
-Depending on the quality of performance and value received from the third-part entity, the process may be expanded further to additional potential risk reduction measures.
+NPUA's third party verifier will review various aspects of the risk reduction measure of party of this Wildfire Mitigation Plan.
+Depending on the quality of performance and value received from the third-party entity, the process may be expanded further to additional potential risk reduction measures.